MicheleMeazzini/filmsphere-relational-db/README.md

-# filmsphere-relational-db
+# FilmSphere Database

-Project for the subject "Databases" in the Computer Engineering Bachelor's Degree
+Bachelor's Degree in Computer Engineering - Project for the subject "Databases".